Financial Crimes & Identity Theft Victims

 You can report it to local law enforcement in one of two ways:

-- Call 303-660-7500 and a deputy will respond to take a report and investigate the crime.
+- If you have suspect information or evidence, call 303-660-7500 and a deputy will respond to take a report.
 Use this method if you have information that can be followed-up on by a local law enforcement agency.

 Other things to do: